• There are no suggestions because the search field is empty.

 What is the difference between Headache and Migraine?

 According to the WHO, migraine affects 10% of the global population.
 Do most of us truly understand what migraines are?
-Lots of people may think that migraines are just really bad headaches, however, this is a dangerous and false belief.
-In fact, headaches are only symptoms of migraines.
+Lots of people may think that migraines are just really bad headaches.
+However, this is a dangerous and false belief.
+Headaches are the only symptoms of migraines.
 In addition, migraines are not only painful but can disrupt your day-to-day activities as well.
-It is crucial that we know the causes, symptoms and treatment of migraines, how to differentiate them from your regular headache and when to see a doctor.
+We must know the causes, symptoms and treatment of migraines, how to differentiate them from your regular headaches and when to see a doctor.

 What is a Migraine?

-In terms of symptoms, most people would suffer from a severe headache that is present on one side of the head only.
+Regarding symptoms, most people would suffer from a severe headache on one side of the head only.
 The throbbing sensation may worsen when people move, preventing people from engaging in their daily activities.
 Apart from having headaches, patients may become more sensitive to light and sound, feel nauseous or even vomit.

-Migraines usually have four stages — Prodrome, Aura, Attack and Post-drome, although not everyone experiences all four stages.
+Migraines usually have four stages — Prodrome, Aura, Attack and Post-drome, although not everyone experiences all.

 Prodrome